Ugly Christmas Sweater Gnomes with Fairfield World

 STEP TWO

-Cut out two bodies and one hat pattern for each gnome.
+Cut out two hat patterns for each gnome.
 Remove straight pins and patterns.

 STEP THREE